The Human Factors Psychology Program at Texas Tech University is fully accredited by the Human Factors and Ergonomics Society.

 The graduate core statistics requirement for the Department of Psychological Sciences is completion of three graduate level statistics courses taken within the Department of Psychological Sciences.
 PSY 5447 and PSY 5480 must be completed within 24 months of the official enrollment in a doctoral program in Psychology at TTU.

-- PSY 5447 Advanced Correlational Methods and Factor Analysis
+- PSY 5447: Advanced Correlational Methods and Factor Analysis (required)

-II.
-Breadth area requirements: 1 course from each of the 4 core areas (12 hrs)
+Breadth area requirements: 1 course from each of the 3 core areas (9 hrs)

 Cognitive and Affective Bases of Behavior